Catherine Austin Fitts

 Solari Investment Advisory Services, LLC.

-Managing Member, 2006 to date, of this investment advisory firm.
+Managing Member, 2006 to date, of this investment screen firm.

 The Hamilton Securities Group, Inc., Washington, DC, San Francisco, CA, and New York, NY